Different Types of Air Conditioners: Choosing the Best AC for Your Home

 Portable air conditioners are similar to window air conditioners.
 They are also placed in a single unit with all its components enclosed inside but the difference is that it is a free-standing unit and therefore can be moved from room to room.
 All it requires is a power outlet to power it up & access to a window where the unit’s air can be exhausted from using its funnel.

 You can opt for a portable air conditioner if you want temporary space cooling or wherever it’s not practical to install a window or split air conditioner.
 They are very handy and smaller versions can even be used for kennels or bathrooms.
+Portable ACs can be singl- hose that takes in air from inside a room and expel it outdoors.
+Or, dual-hose which pulls air from the outdoors using one hose, this air cools the compressor and is then exhausted outdoors from the other hose.

 Advantages of portable ACs are:

-- They can be easily moved around the house.
+- They can be easily moved around the house

-- They do not require any permanent installation.
+- They do not require any permanent installation

 Disadvantages of portable ACs are:

-- Such units are noisy during operation.
+- Such units are noisy during operation

-- Cooling larger rooms is a problem.
+- Cooling larger rooms is a problem

-5. Hybrid / Dual Fuel Air Conditioner
+5. Floor Mounted Air Conditioner

 6. Smart Air Conditioner